logchange/logchange.github.io/docs/tools/logchange/getting-started.md

 - Read the [Usage Guide](usage.md) for detailed instructions
 - Check the [FAQ](faq.md) for common questions
 - Explore the [Reference](reference.md) for complete configuration options
+- Customize outputs with templates: see the [Templating Guide](templates.md)

 ## Example Projects